🎧 Memorize ‘Pedir’ Imperfect Tense 10x Faster with Audio (Latin American Spanish)

 Pedir is a regular -ir verb, so its Imperfect conjugations follow the typical pattern for that verb type.

-Usage of Pedir in the Imperfect Tense
+How to Use Pedir in the Imperfect Tense

 The imperfect tense of pedir is used to describe ongoing, repeated or habitual actions in the past.

-Requesting or demanding: Por ejemplo, Mi mamá siempre nos pedía que recogiéramos nuestros cuartos.
+Requesting or demanding: Por ejemplo, Mi mamå siempre nos pedía que recogiéramos nuestros cuartos.
 (My mom always used to ask/demand that we clean our rooms).

-Examples of Pedir in the Imperfect Tense
+Real Life Examples of Pedir in the Imperfect Tense

 Yo pedía un café todas las mañanas.
 (I used to order a coffee every morning.)